soumitradev/HPCWiki/docs/faq/storage.md

 Users are provided with 40GiB of storage space in their `$HOME` directory and unlimited storage space (subject to the availability) in their `$SCRATCH` directory.
 Please note that files stored in `$SCRATCH` directory are deleted after 15 days from their last modification date.

-### How to find the current status of my storage quota?
+### How to find the current usage of my storage quota in $HOME?

-Users are provided with 40GiB of storage quota for their home directories.
-Details on the quota can be obtained using the command `usertools`.
+Users can obtain the current usage of their storage quota in $HOME by typing the following command in the terminal.

 ```bash
 $ usertools quota info
 ```

+An example output would be:

 ```bash
 Username: nischay